 Members of the Dylan entourage – including fellow singer-songwriter Donovan, writer Allen Ginsberg and cohort Bob Neuwirth – helped Bob scrawl portions of his politicized hodgepodge onto flimsy cue cards (which were actually re-appropriated sheets of cardboard from a shirt laundry).
 Some cards displayed lyrics lifted straight from the song, while others included intentional mistakes, puns and jokes about Dylan's accent ("pawking metaws").

 Watch Bob Dylan Perform 'Subterranean Homesick Blues'

-On May 8, 1965, Pennebaker set up his camera in front of Dylan, looking as insouciant as ever as he dropped the cards one by one in the alleyway behind London's Savoy Hotel.
+Pennebaker set up his camera on May 8, 1965 as Dylan, looking as insouciant as ever, dropped the cards one by one in the alleyway behind London's Savoy Hotel.
 (That's Neuwirth and "rabbi" Ginsberg in the background, pretending to have a conversation.)
 The two-minute, 20-second clip was filmed in one, continuous take, with Dylan holding up a "What??" card before ducking out of frame.

 The documentarian actually filmed Dylan repeating the performance in two other nearby locations (the hotel roof and a nearby garden), one featuring Ginsberg, Neuwirth and an unknown man in the background, and one showing just Neuwirth and Bringing It All Back Home producer Tom Wilson.
 The other versions went unseen until 2005, when Martin Scorsese integrated all three into one sequence for No Direction Home.